 - Unhappiness at work

-How to Increase Happiness in a Relationship
+How To Increase Happiness

-- Emotional connection
+- Difficulties with emotional connection

 - Parenting differences

 - Incompatible life goals

 You may get caught up in a cycle of negative thoughts when you aren't feeling happy.
 Negative thoughts and ruminations can cause problems to persist.
 However, studies show that speaking with a trained counselor effectively treats unwanted rumination patterns.
 Once you’ve identified the root of your discontentment, reflect on the positive aspects of your relationship.
 Spend some time identifying healthy habits in your relationship.
 A counselor may be able to help you come up with a list if you’re unsure.